pyIVLS/pyIVLS/README.md

 # 2. Device plugins are separated into the GUI and core parts.
 The main idea of separation is to be able to use core without the GUI
 # 3. pyIVLS are not any more descendents of plugin class.
 Mainly it is done because the public functions should be provided by GUI classes, but not by the plugin itself.
 As a benefit, requirements to the plugin names are removed
 # 4. GUI clases are now descendents of QObject as they need to emit signals for logging (and probably for warnings in future implementations)
-# 5. Changed the structure of ini file, to save plugin settings
+# 5. Changed the structure of ini file, now it allows to save plugin settings

 #### TODO list
 # 1. add settings validation to GUI
 # 2. add settings locking/unlocking to GUI
-# 3. implement logging
+# 3. implement logging (at the moment log signals are collected from plugins and in pyIVLS.py connected to a addDataLog slot in pyIVLS_GUI.py)
 # 4. implement warning messaging
 # 5. implement saving of settings to configuration file
 # 6. implement reopening of docking window and MDI windows